kdehairy/wltile/README.md

 # Overview
-`wltile` is a cli tool that positions outputs/displays for wlroot based compositors.
+`wltile` is a cli tool that positions outputs/displays for wlroots based compositors.

 # Usage